thetek42/empower/README.md

 ## Requirements

-- **Supported C standards:** C99 and newer are supported, C23 is recommended.
+- **Supported C standards:**
+  - C99 or newer is required (C89 is not supported).
+  - However, it is recommended to always use the most recent C version (e.g. C23).
+- **Supported compilers:**
+  - GCC, Clang, MinGW GCC and MSVC are officially supported.
+  - Others likely work as well.
 - **Supported platforms:**
+  - Many modules are platform independent.
+Thus, they are also suitable for embedded systems.
+  - For platform dependent modules (e.g. e\_fs):
-  - POSIX: Support for GCC and Clang.
+    - POSIX: Fully supported.
 Tested on Linux with glibc.
-  - Windows: Support for MinGW and MSVC.
+    - Windows: Support for MinGW and "native" Windows builds.
 Tested with Wine, but _not_ on an actual Windows machine or VM.
 Thus, support may be a bit flaky.
+Pull requests welcome.

 ## Usage